QuentinEschmann/DAI-2025-2026-Class-A-Practical-work-2-Sofia-Garfo-Henriques-Quentin-Eschmann-Thibault-Matthey/README.md

 A client-server inventory management system enabling multiple users to concurrently view and modify a shared warehouse database over a network.
 The server maintains inventory data temporarily using ConcurrentHashMap structures for thread-safe, concurrent access.

-This application could be a practical for solution for ephemeral inventory management at short-term events conferences, festivals, or pop-ups where data only last for the duration of said activity.
+This application could be a practical solution for ephemeral inventory management at short-term events conferences, festivals, or pop-ups where data only last for the duration of said activity.

 ## Group Members